The UK Stewardship Code

 Organisations wishing formally to notify the FRC that they have published a statement should email firstname.lastname@example.org

-Since 2011, the FRC has published an annual report on the impact and implementation of the UK Corporate Governance and Stewardship Codes.
+Since 2011, the FRC has published an annual report on the implementation of the UK Corporate Governance and Stewardship Codes and related developments.
 The annual reports are available below.

-Separately, the Investment Management Association (IMA) also undertakes an annual monitoring exercise of how investors are implementing the Code.
-The IMA's reports since 2011 are available on their website
+Separately, the Investment Association also undertakes an annual monitoring exercise of how investors are implementing the Code.
+The reports since 2011 are available on their website

 Background to the UK Stewardship Code